Is the Cost of Living in Costa Rica high or not

 Is the cost of living in Costa Rica high or not?
 The Tico Times, in February 2011, published an article with the title why is the cost of living in Costa Rica so high.

 The Easy Times has asked some of the affiliate realtors to comment on this article.
 This article said things like Costa Rica has the highest inflation rate in Central America, From shopping marts to the gas pump, everything seems to be expensive in Costa Rica.
 Is there no end in sight for Costa Rica’s rising price tag?

-Some experts seem to have found the answer: My explanation is the appreciation of the colón.
-My suspicion is that Costa Rica is so expensive because the price of fuel and the costs to transport the fuel are transferred to the cost of goods and we have one of the highest production costs in the region.
+My explanation is the appreciation of the colón.
+My suspicion is that Costa Rica is so expensive because the price of fuel and the costs to transport the fuel is transferred to the cost of goods and we have one of the highest production costs in the region.

 Atenas agent’s opinion

 Having lived in Costa Rica full-time for over 8 years, we have definitely experienced and felt the increase in the cost of living in Costa Rica.
 As I always tell clients, gasoline, electricity, vehicles and any imported products are more expensive than in North America.